Designed by Shifu Tanks for fish keepers

 💡 Actual results may vary slightly.
 AquaStream is not liable for equipment or livestock issues caused by incorrect use.
 Feedback or suggestions?
 Write to support@aquastream.in

-Why Aquarium Flow Rate Matters?
+Why Aquarium Pump/Filter Flow Rate Matters?

 Maintaining the correct flow rate in your aquarium is crucial for the health and well-being of your aquatic pets.
 Proper filtration and circulation:

-• 🚫 Too little = stagnant water, poor oxygen, algae blooms
+• Too little: stagnant water, poor oxygen, algae blooms

-• 🚫 Too much = fish stress, uprooted plants
+• Too much: fish stress, uprooted plants

-• ✅ Just right = healthy ecosystem with balanced oxygen, waste removal, and nutrient flow
+• Just right: healthy ecosystem with balanced oxygen, waste removal, and nutrient flow

 How to Use the Flow Rate Calculator?